 Working in a laboratory or workshop is subject to certain safety requirements.
 Students are obligated to inform themselves of these rules and comply with them.
-To be allowed to work in a laboratory or workshop, the student must be registered as a student at the UT.
+To be allowed to work in a laboratory or workshop, the student must be registered as a student at the UT and have obtained appropriate instructions to work in the said laboratory..